PDF of FAQs

 Providers of continuing nursing education (CNE) can be individuals or organizations that present education activities that meet the definition of and criteria for CNE for the State of Texas.
 Texas Nurses Association is an accredited approver of CNE through the accreditation process of the American Nurses Credentialing Center (ANCC).
 Whether or not an individual activity or an organization/individual is recognized through TNA as an Approved Provider is determined by processes defined by the ANCC.

 Approval of an individual activity requires the submission of an application that goes through the review process and is then approved to award contact hours.
-Applications are submitted 45 or 60 days prior to the date of the first presentation.
+Applications are submitted 45 or 60 days prior to the date of the

 Approved Provider status requires that a minimum of three (3) individual activities have been planned and presented within the preceding 12 months prior to submission of an application for Approved Provider status.
 The three (3) activities must meet the criteria established by the ANCC/TNA.
 Applications for Approved Provider status must be received by the 15th of January or the 15th of July during a calendar year.